McGill-NLP/AURORA/README.md

 For measuring how well models do on various editing skills (action, reasoning, object/attribute, global), we introduce AURORA-Bench hosted here on this repository under `test.json` with the respective images under `data/TASK/images/`.

 ### Human Ratings

+We also release human ratings of image editing outputs on AURORA-Bench examples, which forms the basis of our main evaluation in the paper.
+The output images and assocaciated human ratings (`task_scores_finegrained.json`) can be downloaded from Google Drive:

 ## Inference